-Google Cloud Platform lets you easily and cost-effectively build and run web applications that are both scalable and resilient.
-Services such as Google Compute Engine and Autoscaler make it easy to adjust your application's resources as demand requires.
-And with Google Compute Engine’s pricing model, you pay on a per-minute basis, and you automatically receive the best price with Sustained Usage Discounts without any complicated capacity or reservation planning.
+GCP lets you easily and cost-effectively build and run web applications that are both scalable and resilient.
+Services such as Compute Engine and Autoscaler make it easy to adjust your application's resources as demand requires.
+And with Compute Engine’s pricing model, you pay on a per-second basis, and you automatically receive the best price with Sustained Usage Discounts without any complicated capacity or reservation planning.

-For a general overview of your options for web hosting on Cloud Platform, see Serving Websites.
+For a general overview of your options for web hosting on GCP, see Serving Websites.

 Defining scalability and resilience